andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-Worth naming before someone else does: this method has a named `error` return that it never actually gets to use, because every failure path calls `log.Fatal`.
-For a one-shot CLI that has provisioned nothing yet, failing loudly at the config gate is the behavior I wanted — there's nothing to unwind at that stage and a half-validated config should never reach `Run()`.
-But the signature promises a choice the body doesn't offer, and that's a fair thing to call me on.

 This method is small despite doing so much.
-First the `-config` path is read into `topobuilder`.
-This points to a **YAML** file that contains your runtime configurations.
+The `-config` path is read into `topobuilder`, pointing at a **YAML** file containing your runtime configurations.
+Every failure here is fatal by design — this is the gate, nothing has been provisioned yet, and a half-validated config should never reach `Run()`.
+Failing loudly at the door is cheaper than failing quietly in region seven.

 You'll also see another method from the `verbose` package here — `.Asis(any)` does _as it says_, printing the value _as it is_, meaning no filtering takes place.
 Static strings like _VERIFYING APPLICATION RUNTIME_ are informational notices that contain _no secrets_ and therefore shouldn't use `verbose.Printf` — otherwise you're spending cycles filtering nothing.